-Tui Na massages can be similar to Western massage modalities
+Are Tui Na massages similar to Western massages?

 Tui Na massage sessions usually last been thirty minutes and one hour, and normally take place on a massage table.
 Tui Na is intended to be both relaxing and invigorating.
 Some techniques and strokes used in Tui Na are much like those used in a relaxing Swedish massage, such as gliding, kneading, rocking, pulling, friction, and rolling.